mesosphere-backup/cassandra-mesos-deprecated/README.markdown

 A good planned production system is sized to meet its workload requirements.
 That does mean proper values for Cassandra process environment, `cassandra.yaml` and memory sizing.

+You should not run Cassandra (even in test environments) with less than 4 GB configured in `memMb`.
+A recommended minimum value for `memMb` is 16GB.
+In times where RAM is getting cheaper, provision as much as you can afford - with 8 to 16 GB for `memJavaHeapMb`.
+Remember to figure out the really required numbers in load and stress tests with your application.

 ### Setup maven toolchain for protoc

 1. Download version 2.5.0 of protobuf [here](https://code.google.com/p/protobuf/downloads/list)